 Hang Mood Lighting

 You’ll likely spend lots of time on your screened-in porch during the mornings, evenings and nights.
 There might not be enough natural light to see very well, so hang mood lighting as useful decor.
-Consider options like these to give your porch a welcoming glow:
+Give your porch a welcoming glow with:

-See if your finished porch contains any exterior electrical plugs.
+Check whether your finished porch has any exterior electrical plugs.
 If it doesn’t, an electrician will safely install a plug or two so you can use any lighting you want.
-You’ll extend your porch’s daily use and create an outdoor haven for relaxation.
+You’ll extend your porch’s daily use and create an outdoor haven.

 What Kind of Furniture Do You Put in a Screened-in Porch?